Preparing for a Veterinary Career

 - Submit the documentation required for licensure

 At the AAVSB, we don’t issue your license to practice as a veterinary professional.
-That’s handled by the regulatory body of the jurisdiction (state or province) in which you’ll practice, so we encourage you to use our Board and Agency Directory to find details specific to your jurisdiction.
+That process is handled by the regulatory body of the jurisdiction (state or province) in which you’ll practice, so we encourage you to use our Board and Agency Directory to find details specific to your jurisdiction.
 But we can provide an overview of those high-level steps.

 Graduate From an Accredited Program